Derailleur: Rear derailleurs

-The rear derailleur serves double duty: moving the chain between rear sprockets and taking up chain slack caused by moving to a smaller sprocket at the rear or a smaller chainring by the front derailleur.
+The rear derailleur has two functions: it moves the chain between rear sprockets while taking up chain slack caused by moving to a smaller sprocket at the rear or a smaller chainring by the front derailleur.
 In order to accomplish this second task, it is positioned in the path of the bottom, slack portion of chain.
 Sometimes the rear derailleurs are re-purposed as chain tensioners for single-speed bicycles that cannot adjust chain tension by a different method.

 Although variations exist, most rear derailleurs have several components in common.
 They have a cage that holds two pulleys that guide the chain in an S-shaped pattern.
 The pulleys are known as the jockey pulley or guide pulley (top) and the tension pulley (bottom).
 The cage rotates in its plane and is spring-loaded to take up chain slack.
 The cage is positioned under the desired sprocket by an arm that can swing back and forth under the sprockets.
 The arm is usually implemented with a parallelogram mechanism to keep the cage properly aligned with the chain as it swings back and forth.
 The other end of the arm mounts to a pivot point attached to the bicycle frame.
 The arm pivots about this point to maintain the cage at a nearly constant distance from the different sized sprockets.
 There may be one or more adjustment screws that control the amount of lateral travel allowed and the spring tension.

 The components may be constructed of aluminium alloy, steel, plastic, or carbon fibre composite.
 The pivot points may be bushings or ball bearings.
 These will require moderate lubrication.

 Relaxed position

 High normal or top normal rear derailleurs return the chain to the smallest sprocket on the cassette when no cable tension is applied.
 This is the regular pattern used on most Shimano mountain, all Shimano road, and all SRAM and Campagnolo derailleurs.
 In this condition, spring pressure takes care of the easier change to smaller sprockets.
-In road racing the swiftest gear changes are required on the sprints to the finish line, hence high-normal types, which allow a quick change to a higher gear, remain the preference.
+In road racing, the swiftest gear changes are required on the sprints to the finish line.
+Therefore high-normal types, which allow a quick change to a higher gear, remain the preference.

 Low normal or rapid rise rear derailleurs return the chain to the largest sprocket on the cassette when no cable tension is applied.
-While this was once a common design for rear derailleurs, it is relatively uncommon today.
+While this was once a common design for rear derailleurs, it has become relatively uncommon.
 In mountain biking and off-road cycling, the most critical gear changes occur on uphill sections, where riders must cope with obstacles and difficult turns while pedalling under heavy load.
 This derailleur type provides an advantage over high normal derailleurs because gear changes to lower gears occur in the direction of the loaded spring, making these shifts easier during high load pedalling.